systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Set `memory` to be `.5 GB`.

-Connect the `ARN` output socket of the `ecs-tasks-service` AWS IAM Role to the `Task Role ARN` input socket of your `demo-app` ECS Task Definition.
+Connect the `ARN` Output Socket of the `ecs-tasks-service` AWS IAM Role to the `Task Role ARN` Input Socket of your `demo-app` ECS Task Definition.

 ### Create a Container Definition